southwick-associates/sadashreg/README.md

 ## Dependencies

+- Uses a package (sadashreg) in this repository to modularize the workflow with well-documented functions.
+The package can be installed by running `devtools::install()` from the R console.
 - Makes use of dashboard-template code for producing summaries and visualizing results (you'll need to refer to it's location on your computer)
 - The 1-sa-states.R scripts can only be run from the data server